What Causes Slab Leaks?

 Plumbing Materials Used During Installation

 Understanding the materials used in plumbing systems is fundamental to identifying potential causes of slab leaks.
-The age of a home’s plumbing system often dictates the materials employed during construction; each material comes with its own advantages and vulnerabilities.
+The age of a home’s plumbing system often dictates the materials used during construction; each material has its own advantages and vulnerabilities.

 Galvanized steel pipes, standard in homes until the 1950s, are robust but prone to corrosion and clogging.
-As the protective coating inside these pipes wears off over time, rust and mineral buildup can obstruct the plumbing lines.
+As the protective coating inside these pipes wears off over time, rust and mineral deposits can accumulate and obstruct the plumbing lines.
 The lifespan of galvanized steel plumbing pipes is typically around 50 years.

 Rigid copper pipes, popular today for hot and cold water supply lines, boast durability and corrosion resistance.
 However, careful installation is crucial, as dents in the water line can lead to thinning and eventual leaks.
-Meanwhile, plastic pipes offer corrosion resistance and versatility, suitable for above and below-ground installations.
+Meanwhile, plastic pipes offer corrosion resistance and versatility, making them suitable for above- and below-ground installations.

 Faulty Installation